frejanordsiek/hdf5storage/README.rst

         * Fixed an assertion in the tests to handle field re-ordering when no metadata is used for structured dtypes that only worked on older versions of numpy.
+        * Issue #72.
+Fixed bug where python collections filled with ndarrays that all have the same shape were converted to multi-dimensional object ndarrays instead of a 1D object ndarray of the elements.

 0.1.14.
 Bugfix release that also added a couple features.
         * Issue #45.
 Fixed syntax errors in unicode strings for Python